All Episodes

 They are a big believer in the health savings accounts, which Obama loaths.

-Now the word's getting out on this.
+Now, the word's getting out on this.

-Some public traded companies starting to project all these losses.
+Some public traded companies starting to project all these losses, hundreds of millions of dollars, billions of dollars.

-Privately held companies saying they uh may want to make their employees independent contractors to avoid a future fine.
+Privately held companies saying they may want to make their employees independent contractors to avoid a future fine.

-You know how that works.
+Do you know how that works?

-Yeah, yeah, IRS will not let them do that.
+The IRS will not let them do that.

-Uh you have to pass a test in order to become an independent contractor.
+You have to pass a test in order to become an independent contractor.

 But here's another thing about becoming an independent contractor.